 A classic chocolate chip cookie cake made healthier, higher in protein and easier to make than chocolate chip cookies.
 This cookie cake is made with pantry ingredients in 20 minutes.
-It's easy to decorate for a birthday or valentine's day using these heart pans.
+It's easy to decorate for a birthday or any holiday.

 This chocolate chip cookie cake is perfect for a busy person who loves homemade chocolate chip cookies, although admittedly my vegan chocolate chip cookies (just like Entenmann's) and my healthy sugar cookies, and my 2 ingredient sugar cookies are awesome.
 This cookie cake batter comes together with simple ingredients, pressed into a pan and baked.
 No chilling required.

 Why You'll Love This Cookie

 Easy to make.
 This cookie cake is so easy to make.
 Just pop the ingredients into a bowl, mix and bake.
 Dress it up with frosting and sprinkles to make is as festive as a layer cake but without the work.

 Healthier cookie cake.
 My recipe is a healthier because I used nut butter and flax seed.
 Flax seeds are high in protein and fiber and omega-3 fatty acids which are vital for nearly all your cell processes.
 Nut butter is a healthier alternative to butter because it has more protein and is made of unsaturated, healthier fats.

 Fool-proof recipe.
 I baked mine in a tart pan with a removable bottom, but this recipe is really forgiving and you can use just about any 12-inch pan.

 Chocolate Chips - I used mini chips that are dairy-free and vegan.